subquery/documentation/docs/quickstart/quickstart-avalanche.md

   </CodeGroupItem>
 </CodeGroup>

-You'll find the generated models in the `/src/types/models` directory.
-For more information about the `schema.graphql` file, check out our documentation under [Build/GraphQL Schema](../build/graphql.md)
+You will find the generated models in the `/src/types/models` directory.

+Check out [Build/GraphQL](../build/graphql.md) Schema documentation to get in-depth information on `schema.graphql` file.

+Now, you have made key changes to the GraphQL Schema file.
+Let’s move ahead with the next configuration.

-### Updating the Project Manifest File
+## 1.2 Update Your Project Manifest File

-The Projet Manifest (`project.yaml`) file can be seen as an entry point of your project and it defines most of the details on how SubQuery will index and transform the chain data.
+The Project Manifest (`project.yaml`) file works as an entry point to your Avalanche project.
+It defines most of the details on how SubQuery will index and transform the chain data.

-We won't do many changes to the manifest file as it already has been setup correctly, but we need to change our handlers.
-Remember we are planning to index all Pangolin approval logs, as a result, we need to update the `datasources` section to read the following.
+Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to change the handlers. **Since you are going to index all Pangolin approval logs, you need to update the `datasources` section as follows:**

 ```yaml
 dataSources: